 I saw this with my own eyes.

 I thought about my friends, Scott and Frank.
-When we are young and working like dogs, we all say that we are making sacrafices for our families.
+When we are young and working like dogs, we all say that we are making sacrifices for our families.
 The long hours are all for our families, we tell ourselves.
-I didn’t believe that then, and I don’t believe it now.
+I didn’t believe that then and I don’t believe it now.
 I think that when we work those nights and weekends, we are sacrificing our families for work.

 That old newspaper reminded me just how good life has been to me.
 I saw it all.